-IIII File Source/Point Source ID Numbering Options Assign collection scan numbers to all files Assign collection scan numbers Assign collection scan Assign collection Assign c This option should be used to assign a unique sequential number to each file as the File Source ID (and the same number to each of the points in the file as the Point Source ID) if numbers have not been assigned previously.
+IIII File Source/Point Source ID Numbering Options Assign collection scan numbers to all files This option should be used to assign a unique sequential number to each file as the File Source ID (and the same number to each of the points in the file as the Point Source ID) if numbers have not been assigned previously.
 It can also be used to assign new numbers if desired (overwriting existing ones).
 See caution below.
 Enter starting number greater than 0 25 Retain existing collection scan numbering for all files This option should be used to prevent overwriting of existing collection scan numbers (File Source and Point Source IDs), as in the case where LAS exports such as tiled data have already been produced from the original swath files.
 See caution below.
 Caution If files have no existing File Source/Point Source ID numbering and none is assigned, certain viewing and QC options may not be available.
-Alternately, if files with existing numbering are overwritten, the link between them and any that points cannot be traced back to their source files.
+Alternately, if files with existing numbering are overwritten, the link between them and any previously produced LAS data that came from them will be lost.
+This means that points cannot be traced back to their source files.
 Help OK Cancel